MassAtLeeds/webGIS/web-based-gis/handbook.md

 ## About the website

 <p class="message">
- Welcome the the Web GIS website, for MSc students in the School of Geography, University of Leeds.
+ Welcome to the Web GIS website, for MSc students in the School of Geography, University of Leeds.
 The site was built using HTML, CSS and a little help from static website generator
 <a href="http://jekyllrb.com">Jekyll</a>.